shotgunsoftware/developer.shotgunsoftware.com/docs/zh_CN/trusted-solutions/tier1/learn/learn.md

 lang: en
 ---

-# Shotgun Isolation - Learn
+# ShotGrid Isolation - Learn

-This section will host a learning curriculum for Shotgun Isolation features n the near future.
+This section will host a learning curriculum for ShotGrid Isolation features n the near future.